-Turning the compost helps to mix the matter well so dry matter will be mixed with wet, partially decomposed matter will mix with fully decomposed matter.
+Turning the compost helps to mix the matter well so the dry matter will be mixed with wet, partially decomposed matter will mix with the fully decomposed matter.

 When you turn your compost it allows sufficient oxygen to flow through it.
 So if any areas were not getting good oxygen they will and it will not cause part decomposition in the pile.
 It will help prevent anaerobic activity taking place in the pile and causing a stench.
 In case you do find a stench you can keep turning the pile every day till it disappears.